IanLawrence/PrimeroAdminGuide/PrimeroAdministrationandConfigurationGuide.md

 ## Form Groups

 A **Form Group** is visible in the form navigation panel on the left side of the screen and can contain a single form or be expanded to show multiple forms.
 When multiple forms are added to a group, it becomes expandable\/ collapsible; if the group contains one form, there is no expand or collapse functionality.
-This allows for the form navigation panel to be organized in concise, navigable, groupings to keep the panel shorter and easier to use.
+This allows for the form navigation panel to be organized in concise, navigable groupings to keep the panel shorter and easier to use.
 For example, the Identity\/Registration form group includes all forms specific to the identity \(Basic Identity, Preliminary Protection Concerns\) and registration \(Interview Details\) of a case.
 The form group to which each form belongs is configured on creation or edit.

 # User and Role Management

-As described above, each Primero user has a combination of at least one role and one user group that allows them to access the functions and records required to support their business role within the service-providing organizations and agencies that use the Primero.
+As described above, each Primero user has a combination of at least one role and one user group that allows them to access the functions and records required to support their business role within the service-providing organizations and agencies that use the Primero implementation.
 User management consists of the following three elements:

 * **Users** are the individuals using Primero who each have a unique username and password.
 Each user is given access to one or more modules in Primero \(e.g., CP for case management\).